chloealbright/DevHiveMind/Language Overlap/Access Modifiers.md

 > You could try to call the private method in a class that should have access and asserts that the call failed.

--  **[[Protected in Depth | Protected]]** - member can only be accessed within its package and by a subclass of its class in another package used a lot with UUID.
+- [[Protected in Depth |Protected]] - member can only be accessed within its package and by a subclass of its class in another package used a lot with `UUID`.
 ```java
 # protected
 ```